 - Many visual features have been improved, but this does not affect the gameplay, just the pleasure you get from exploring.
 You will need a new generation console or a decent graphics card to see these effects at their best, but some older console users will see a difference too.

-- Animals can now have fur and more of then can be tamed.
-This includes low flying creatures, so you can ride on then while they fly.
+- Animals can now have fur and more of them can be tamed.
+This includes low flying creatures, so you can ride on them while they fly.

 - There is a major change in the graft needed to discover crafting/product recipes, because a new terminal in the Anomaly blueprint room now boasts a Synthesis Laboratory where you can purchase crafting recipes for Nanites.

 - Another new feature will make using your freighter as a base more practical, because when you upgrade the interior design of the current freighter will be copied across to your new model.
 Therefore, you can kit out your freighter with confidence, knowing that your work will not have to be repeated.

 - Space Stations have acquired a new control panel.
 Situated at the back of the Hanger deck, a short set of steps leads to a panel.
 At the time of writing, it’s not clear what the function of this feature is, but I suspect it has something to do with the next Expedition.